Charitable Contributions You Think You Can Claim but Can't

 Promised donations do not equate to tax-deductible donations.
 That pledge you made doesn't become deductible until you actually give the money.
 When you agree to contribute $10 per month during a fund-raising drive, only the monthly payments you make during the tax year can be deducted on that year's return.
-You cannot claim $120 if you only paid $40.
+You cannot claim $120 if you only paid $40 during the year.

 The gift that's not a gift

 Tax preparers frequently find themselves presenting bad news to clients seeking charitable deductions for bingo games, raffle tickets or lottery-based drawings used by organizations to raise money.
 Unfortunately, fund-raising tickets are not deductible.

 Another misconception relates to community drives aimed at helping an individual or family with medical costs, loss of a house from fire or funeral expenses.
 Make sure that the cause is sponsored by an 501(c)(3) organization such as the Salvation Army or Red Cross so your financial assistance meets the deductibility test.